 On the international front she conducts the majority of her research in Guatemala, and has recently served as a Jewish National Fund Fellow to Israel, and in the past a Fulbright Scholar at the Iceland Academy for the Arts-Listáhaskóli Íslands, an exchange scholar to Beijing Foreign Studies University, an NAEA delegate to Cuba, an invited artist-scholar to the Freies Atelierhaus Schaumbad, participated in a faculty exchange at Uni-Graz (Karl-Franzens Universität Graz) in Graz, Austria, (for her video click here), and a National Endowment for the Humanities Fellow to Alaska and British Columbia.
-She exhibits nationally and internationally-Austria, Iceland, Croatia, as well as Arkansas, Washington, Connecticut, and Texas, to name a few.
+She exhibits nationally and internationally-Austria, Iceland, Croatia, and this year (2018) in Wyoming, and Guatemala.
 Her sculpture, Voices of Our Ancestors, is on permanent loan to the Depot Museum in Morrilton, Arkansas, and tells the story of her ancestor Diodema born on the Trail of Tears.
 (AKA Dr. Heidi Mullins) See her recent video from the UF's 53rd Studio faculty exhibtion at the Harn Museum and her joint talk about transcultural engagements.

 Her creative work focuses on indigenous and isolated histories and their relationship to contemporary society as landscape.
 Foundational to her creative work is the notion of “story” which re-emphasizes the conflictual and the consensual in society, constructing and de-constructing daily identity where the personal, collective, and cultural converge.
 She says, “for me, art making is a way of adding original dialogue and new ideas, to artistic narratives of knowledge that demonstrate how individual truth, imagination, and experience work together.”

 She was recently nominated for the UF Diversity Champion award, received Art Educator of the year in Higher Education for TAEA (2016-2017).
 Dr. Powell Received her undergraduate degree in Music Performance and Music Education and her M. Ed. in Curriculum and Instruction (Art Education) and Ed.D. in Curriculum and Instruction (Art Education).